We all make Church together. Here are some of the ways people participate at Epiphany

-The clergy and musicians enjoy ideas that are brainstormed with parishioners during these meetings to help in worship and in our Adult Faith Formation series (example, our Lenten Luncheons and Conversations).
-This committee invites everyone to help form the ways in which we worship at Epiphany, whether in family-focused services, the music that we hear and sing, or special events that help us share Christ’s Light.
-See also Adult Faith Formation
+Our clergy and musicians enjoy brainstorming with parishioners for ideas to be incorporated in worship and the series of presentations and discussions we have throughout the year.
+This committee invites everyone to help form the ways in which we worship at Epiphany, whether in family-focused services, the music that we hear and sing, or special events that help us share God's Light.